TCHF25/dating-website-fullstack/README.md

-A dating app made with HTML, CSS, Javascript and Laravel on the backend.
+A dating website made with HTML, CSS, Javascript and Laravel on the backend.